 Maria Montessori based her method on the idea of following the child.
 If

-your child has been in the primary class, you have an idea of
+your child has been in the early childhood class, you have an idea of

 what this entails.
 Your child has been learning to be self-sufficient in

 their growing minds.
 Their love of learning is blooming as they are

 trying new works and repeating their favorites.
 Montessori developed a

 method in which the child could grow in an independent and positive

 follows through into the elementary years.

-Montessori said the goal of education is, "the development of a complete human
+Montessori said the goal of education is, "the development of a complete

-culture (Lillard 3)."
+time, place, and culture (Lillard 3)."
 She studied the children as

 whole human beings.
 Rather than educating just a part of the child, she

 self-sufficient people in the world that they live in.
 This begins in

-the primary classes.
+the early childhood classes.
 The children begin by learning basic

 practical life activities.
 These basics are the foundations not just for

 the elementary curriculum, but also for life in general.